StepheeGee/reading-notes/201/class-05.md

 ### What image type would you use to display a screenshot on your website and why?

-**Image type for displaying a screenshot:** For displaying a screenshot on a website, it's usually best to use a PNG (Portable Network Graphics) image.
+**Image type for displaying a screenshot:** For displaying a screenshot on a website, I'd use a PNG (Portable Network Graphics) image.
 PNG images are lossless, meaning they don't lose quality when saved.
 Screenshots often have text and details that need to be clear, and PNG images are excellent for preserving this clarity.
-Additionally, PNG supports transparency, allowing you to have non-rectangular screenshot images.

 Sources: